autokitteh/samples/test/README.md

-# Testing Project
+# Testing Samples

 An end-to-end testing for samples.

-Currently only `http` is tested.
+Currently, only `http` is tested.

 ## Idea